Optical fiber: Coatings

 Fiber optic coatings protect the glass fibers from scratches that could lead to strength degradation.
 The combination of moisture and scratches accelerates the aging and deterioration of fiber strength.
 When fiber is subjected to low stresses over a long period, fiber fatigue can occur.
 Over time or in extreme conditions, these factors combine to cause microscopic flaws in the glass fiber to propagate, which can ultimately result in fiber failure.

 Three key characteristics of fiber optic waveguides can be affected by environmental conditions: strength, attenuation, and resistance to losses caused by microbending.
-External optical fiber cable jackets and buffer tubes protect glass optical fiber from environmental conditions that can affect the fiber’s performance and long-term durability.
+External optical fiber cable jackets and buffer tubes protect glass optical fiber from environmental conditions that can affect the fiber's performance and long-term durability.
 On the inside, coatings ensure the reliability of the signal being carried and help minimize attenuation due to microbending.

 Cable construction

-In practical fibers, the cladding is usually coated with a tough resin coating and an additional buffer layer, which may be further surrounded by a jacket layer, usually plastic.
-These layers add strength to the fiber but do not contribute to its optical wave guide properties.
-Rigid fiber assemblies sometimes put light-absorbing ("dark") glass between the fibers, to prevent light that leaks out of one fiber from entering another.
+In practical fibers, the cladding is usually coated with a tough resin and features an additional buffer layer, which may be further surrounded by a jacket layer, usually plastic.
+These layers add strength to the fiber but do not affect its optical properties.
+Rigid fiber assemblies sometimes put light-absorbing glass between the fibers, to prevent light that leaks out of one fiber from entering another.
 This reduces crosstalk between the fibers, or reduces flare in fiber bundle imaging applications.
+Multi-fiber cable usually uses colored buffers to identify each strand.

 Modern cables come in a wide variety of sheathings and armor, designed for applications such as direct burial in trenches, high voltage isolation, dual use as power lines, installation in conduit, lashing to aerial telephone poles, submarine installation, and insertion in paved streets.
-Multi-fiber cable usually uses colored coatings and/or buffers to identify each strand.
-The cost of small fiber-count pole-mounted cables has greatly decreased due to the high demand for fiber to the home (FTTH) installations in Japan and South Korea.

 Some fiber optic cable versions are reinforced with aramid yarns or glass yarns as an intermediary strength member.
-In commercial terms, usage of the glass yarns are more cost-effective while no loss in mechanical durability of the cable.
+In commercial terms, usage of the glass yarns are more cost-effective with no loss of mechanical durability.
 Glass yarns also protect the cable core against rodents and termites.